GKopanidis/LawnMowerPlates/README.md

 - __Benefits section__

-   - This section will allow the user to see exactly the beneftis of the products.
+   - This section will allow the user to see exactly the benefits of the products.
    - This section will be updated as these times change to keep the user up to date.

 ![Benefits](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/f7653cf6-1641-4a6e-83bc-771a084cf704)